wtask/sitemap/README.md

 $ go.exe install
 ```

+> If you use Go older than 1.11 you must decompress app release into `GOPATH/src/wtask/sitemap` since the older Go versions does not support modules.

 CLI tool now should be installed under GOPATH `bin` subdirectory.

 ## Binary distribution

-Is not provided and is not planned.
+Not provided and not planned.

 ## Docker image distribution